aedanjames/job_house_be/README.md

 # JOBHOUSE

 ## Available Endpoints
+  + base `/api/v1`
   + GET `/search/jobs?city=WHATEVER`
     + Returns a list of jobs matching the city param
   + Get `/users?email=someemailadress.com`
     + returns the specific user requested by email address, if one does not exist, creates a new one and returns that user
   + Post `/jobs`
-    + creates a job entry in our database, or locates on if it already exists, and assigns a relationship to an existing userS
+    + creates a job entry in our database, or locates on if it already exists, and assigns a relationship to an existing users
+  + Get `get "/jobs/id/houses'`
+    + returns an index of houses that meet the 30% income affordability criteria

 ## Versions